Women in Business: The Success Stories of Women Entrepreneurs Who Went From Individual to Industry Leader

 Net Worth: $350 Million

-Highlight: She set an example of leadership with wisdom and foresight by taking PepsiCo to new heights by giving it a new strategic direction.
+Highlight: She set an example of leadership with wisdom and foresight by taking PepsiCo to new heights, giving it a new strategic direction.

 7. Tory Burch